 - DON’T forget to focus on the product.
 Producing a nicely arranged photo of your product in use can be really effective and natural lighting can often produce beautiful effects, but make sure you also have a simple, well-lit photo of your product that’s free from distraction.
 Have a look at this article we wrote for Storenvy’s Photography Resources on the different ways you can photograph a product.

 So, why not try using natural lighting for product photos?
 It’s the easiest and cheapest way of photographing products for an online store and it can turn out really well.
-If you want more to read, Cambridge in Colour has some interesting stuff on natural light photography outdoors and goes into detail about lighting effects produced by the sun at different times of day.
-If you prefer watching to reading, check out Phlearn’s video on natural versus artificial light.
+If you want more to read, Cambridge in Colour has some interesting stuff on natural light photography outdoors and goes into detail about lighting effects produced by the sun at different times of the day.